lijuncheng16/15-313-rec-1-a/README.md

-This is a forked repository for the first recitation of 15-313 section A.
+Repository for the first recitation of 15-313 section A.